Litabeach/Budget-Anywhere/README.md

 ## Description

-An app to add expenses and deposits to their budget with or without a connection.
-Users are able to enter transactions offline, when they go back online the mongo database will populate.
+An app to add expenses and deposits to a budget with or without an internet connection.
-Built with IndexDB, Javascript, Express, and Mongo.<br>
+Built with IndexDB, Mongoose, Mongo.
+Javascript, Express, and Node.js.<br>
 Check out the app on Heroku: https://budget-anywhere.herokuapp.com/